cdktf/cdktf-provider-snowflake/docs/provider.csharp.md

 The timeout in seconds for the external browser to complete the authentication.

-Default is 120 seconds.
 Can also be sourced from the `SNOWFLAKE_EXTERNAL_BROWSER_TIMEOUT` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#external_browser_timeout SnowflakeProvider#external_browser_timeout}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#external_browser_timeout SnowflakeProvider#external_browser_timeout}

 ---